 We anticipated quickly that the berry size would be small due to the heat happening during cell division.
 The plants shut down during the intense heat, therefore we minimized green harvesting.
 Green harvesting is used to maintain a balance between the fruit weight and the canopy.
 After this adjustment, we decided to leave more leaves to provide a shady environment for the grape clusters to avoid sunburn.

 We also ended up watering more than usual for the ultimate health of the plant.
 Later in September, we observed a dichotomy between the phenological ripeness (maturity, tannin and colour) and the physiological ripeness (sugar and acid) forcing us to pick a little later than we would have normally.
 The corresponding wines for 2021 will have higher levels of alcohol than usual for the reds.
-The whites, Chardonnay, Sauvignon Blanc, and Pinot Grigio are more of what we are used to due to the early picking we normally do.
+The whites, Chardonnay and Sauvignon Blanc are more of what we are used to due to the early picking we normally do.

 Because of the heat, the skin of the white Rhone varieties were thicker than normal and noticed some bitterness on the palate – we waited to pick slightly longer and adapted the press cycle to extract less from the skins and the corresponding wines are great.

 So far the wines are delicious and even though the quantities will be small the overall quality is high.
 The Syrah’s were finished just after thanksgiving and are fermenting nicely.

 Update: fermentation is finished and now the Syrahs will be resting in barrel and concrete for the next 13 to 18 months.